Joint Special Operations Group

 The services of the JSOG Unit are specifically directed towards situations of demonstrated violence and force, or potential violence and force recognized as necessitating a disciplined team effort utilizing specialized training, tactics and equipment.
-The team trains together once a month.
+The team trains together twice a month.

 The primary objective of the Joint Special Operations Group is to solve the problem as quick as possible, using whatever means are available, whatever force is reasonable and necessary, with minimal risk to all involved.

 The following are examples of situations that, by their potentially violent and/or specialized nature, indicate the recommendation of JSOG mobilization.